+Prerequisite: Mathematics 125 with a grade of "C" or better.
 The course discusses relations, functions and their graphs, matrices and determinants, theory of equations, permutations, combination, probability, sequences and series, and conic sections.
+UC Transfer Credit Limit: A maximum of one course from Mathematics 245 or Mathematics 260.